MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/geofencing.md

 This allows a technician's location data stream to be sent to Dynamics 365 Field Service, which surfaces a technician’s location on the schedule board.

-3. Choose I Confirm thisOrganization has the appropriate license
+3. Choose **I Confirm this Organization has the appropriate license**.
+Location tracking does not require an additional license and is inlcuded with Field Service Mobile.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of disclamer](./media/mobile-geofence-new-disclaimer.png)